Heidelberg Retinal Tomography: Advantages and disadvantages

 Its advantages include rapid image acquisition without the need for pupillary dilation, three-dimensional topographic representation of the optic nerve head, advanced data analysis capabilities built into the machine, and the ability to provide accurate data analysis over time.
 Also, the technology of HRT is very accurate and test-retest variability is very low.
 Another important advantage is that it is more comfortable for the patient as the laser only illuminates the area of interest with a low light intensity and short duration (1.6 seconds).

 It is necessary to use a reference plane, drawing the contour line depends on the examiner (this is difficult in many eyes where the edge of the disc is not clearly visible), the sensitivity and accuracy decreases in large eyes with myopic changes, and the pulsation of blood vessels may cause deviations in measurements.
 Changes in intraocular pressure may also affect HRT measurements.
 These are main disadvantages of HRT.
-These are main disadvantages of HRT.